Why Online Learning with FEA?

 (Click on the course title for a full course description and registration information.)

-Fighting Racial Slurs & Other Common Acts of Student Aggression
+Fighting Racial Slurs and Other Common Acts of Student Aggression

 As novice teachers enter the profession, mentors and district and school leaders are critical players in the first year journey.
 They have the ability to be change makers in building a system that supports learning and continuous improvement of practice.
 This session will provide mentors and those who train mentors with a robust set of resources and strategies to strengthen their knowledge and skills to support mentors as key team members in the induction process.